Comes Around: 1987 Chrysler LeBaron Town & Country Wagon – SOLD!

-Some wagons will enjoy near universal appreciation for their role in ferrying numerous kids and dogs around town in the late 80s and early 90s, and the fake woodgrain-clad Chrysler LeBaron Town & Country wagon is one of them.
-Take this example here on Craigslist in Monterey, Massachusetts that has survived with seemingly no corrosion issues to sort out but in need of some mechanical work before it returns to the carpool lane anytime soon.
+Some wagons will enjoy the near-universal appreciation for their role in ferrying numerous kids and dogs around town in the late 80s and early 90s, and the fake woodgrain-clad Chrysler LeBaron Town & Country wagon is one of them.
+Take this example originally featured on Craigslist in June 2020 in Monterey, Massachusetts that has survived with seemingly no corrosion issues to sort out but in need of some mechanical work before it returns to the carpool lane anytime soon.
 A bad crank bearing has rendered it a boat anchor, but the seller is adamant it should be brought back to life.
 The NADA Classic Car valuation tool can’t be interpreted one hundred percent literally due to not pricing out non-running cars, but it does claim that an example in “Average” condition should sell for about $3,000 – is this non-running wagon priced fairly at $2,500?
-Contact the seller via email here if you want to find out more.

 Selling a non-running project that’s otherwise in fine condition can prove a challenging situation for buyers and sellers.
 On one hand, the seller is justified in asking that the price paid be fair considering the specimen is otherwise in excellent shape.
 On the other hand, the buyers know full well what they’re getting into and the likelihood of costs well above the purchase price to put the car back together.
 The Town & Country models offered by Chrysler in the 1980s were decently appointed cars, with acres of leather and fake woodgrain, which certainly gave off the air of exclusivity.
 However, despite the company’s lofty ambitions, the front-wheel drive K-platform never really challenged the offerings from Mercedes-Benz and BMW, even with its high-zoot appointments.
 This didn’t stop the K car family from being a successful model, and today, they stand out as representative of an era when turbos and wood paneling went hand in hand.